Are you, like me, somehow confused about how to balance the biblical instruction to believe in God and the advice we hear to “believe in yourself”?

 But before we go deeper, I would like to clearly state a disclaimer and a caveat to this study.
 The question of believing in God or yourself only pertains to getting certain tasks accomplished.

-#1 Salvation only comes from God so you shouldn’t ask if you should believe in yourself.
-The Bible states clearly that there is no other name given by which we can be saved (except Jesus)
+Salvation only comes from God so you shouldn’t ask if you should believe in yourself.
+The Bible states clearly that there is no other name given by which we can be saved (except Jesus) Acts 14:12

-#2 In warfare with the powers of darkness, there’s no point asking because it is clear enough that it requires divine power to overcome.
+In warfare with the powers of darkness, there’s no point asking because it is clear enough that it requires divine power to overcome.
+2 Corinthians 10:4

 But how about more trivial matters like a job interview?
 Or better still, driving a car?
-Should I believe in God and don’t worry about preparing for the interview till I’m sure, or should I prepare to a point where I believe in myself that I’m ready to face the panel?
+Should I believe in God and don’t worry about preparing for the interview, or should I prepare to a point where I believe in myself that I’m ready to face the panel?

 Similarly, after completing a driving lesson, should I believe in God to give me balance or believe in myself that I can now drive before getting on the highway?